MauricioCafiero/CafChemQuantum/QM_background.md

 ```
 The Hadamard gate is its own inverse and is self-adjoint.
 Further, we can say that the Hadamard gate transforms the z-basis into the x-basis.

-The Pauli X gate (names for the Pauli X operator) flips each qubit into the opposite state:
+The Pauli X gate (named for the Pauli X operator) flips each qubit into the opposite state:
 ```math
 \textbf{X} (a\ket{0} + b \ket{1}) = a\ket{1} + b \ket{0}
 ```